 Source Reference to a TIBXSecurityService component that will be used as the user list source and to update the user credentials.

-FieldDefs A predefined set of Field definitions each corresponding to a user attribute in the server's security database.
+A predefined set of Field definitions each corresponding to a user attribute in the server's security database.
 Do not remove or rename any FieldDef.
-However, the initial list may be added to if necessary.
+However, the initial list may be added to if necessary. any FieldDel.
+However, the initial list may be added to it fiecessary.